-- Be aware of the systems in their school or college which support safeguarding, and these should be explained to them as part of staff induction.
+• Be aware of the systems in their school or college which support safeguarding, and these should be explained to them as part of staff induction.
 As a minimum this Annex and the child protection policy should be shared with staff at induction - Receive appropriate safeguarding and child protection training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) which is regularly updated.
-In addition, all staff should receive safeguarding and child protection updates (including online safety) (for example,

-- via emails, e-bulletins and staff meetings), as required, and at least annually, to provide them with the skills and knowledge to safeguard children effectively - Know the identity of the designated safeguarding lead (and any deputies) and how to contact them - know what to do if a child tells them they are being abused or neglected.
-This includes understanding they should never promise a child that they will not tell anyone else about a report of abuse, as this is unlikely to be in the best interests of the child, and, - should be able to reassure all victims that they are being taken seriously and that they will be supported and kept safe.
-A victim should never be given the impression that they are creating a problem by reporting abuse, sexual violence or sexual harassment, nor should a victim ever be made to feel ashamed for making a report. - should be aware that technology is a significant component in many safeguarding and wellbeing issues.
+In addition, all staff should receive safeguarding and child protection updates (including online safety) (for example, via emails, e-bulletins and staff meetings), as required, and at least annually, to provide them with the skills and knowledge to safeguard children effectively - Know the identity of the designated safeguarding lead (and any deputies) and how to contact them - Know what to do if a child tells them they are being abused, neglected or exploited.
+This includes understanding they should never promise a child that they will not tell anyone else about a report of abuse, as this is unlikely to be in the best interests of the child, and, - Should be able to reassure all victims that they are being taken seriously and that they will be supported and kept safe.
+A victim should never be given the impression that they are creating a problem by reporting abuse, sexual violence or sexual harassment, nor should a victim ever be made to feel ashamed for making a report. - Should be aware that technology is a significant component in many safeguarding and wellbeing issues.
 Children are at risk of abuse and other risks online as well as face to face.
 In many cases abuse and other risks will take place concurrently both online and offline.
 Children can also abuse other children online, this can take the form of abusive, harassing, and misogynistic/misandrist messages, the nonconsensual sharing of indecent images, especially around chat groups, and the sharing of abusive images and pornography, to those who do not want to receive such content.

-What school and college staff should look out for
+What school and college staff should look out for Abuse, neglect and exploitation 4.
+Knowing what to look for is vital to the early identification of abuse, neglect and exploitation.
+All staff should be aware of indicators of abuse, neglect and exploitation, so that they are able to identify cases of children who may be in need of help or protection.
+Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
+5. If staff are unsure, they should always speak to the designated safeguarding lead (or a deputy).